 Algorithms in Today’s Information Age

 Artificial intelligence and machine learning developments have skyrocketed in recent years.
-As we continue deeper into the information age, software developments have become increasingly important as our culture becomes more and more dependent on computer devices and software.
+As we continue deeper into the information age, machine learning and software developments have become increasingly important as our culture becomes more and more dependent on computer devices and machine learning software.

 General Patent Requirements